How to achieve Overall Equipment Effectiveness (OEE) using Real-time Maintenance (RtM)

 RtM technologies for predictive maintenance

 Advances in technologies for industrial networks, reduction in size and cost of computational power, and advances in smart sensors are making predictive systems a reality.
-These innovations are changing the way companies manage their equipment maintenance.
+These innovations are changing the way companies manage their industrial equipment maintenance.
 Operational worthiness in real time is key to improving OEE (Overall Equipment Effectiveness) and increasing profits.
 Implementing RtM is at the core of any Industry 4.0 initiative.
 With ifm RtM products, machines can communicate their operational status in real time, automatically plan maintenance, reduce downtime, and improve quality – all improving your bottom line.

 Image source: IFM